brlrb/The-AI-Engineer-Challenge-BM/MERGE.md

-# Image Upload Feature - Merge Instructions
+# Image Upload & Dynamic Placeholder Messages - Merge Instructions

 ## Overview
 This feature adds image upload functionality to the AI chat application, allowing users to upload JPG/JPEG images (max 10MB) and have the AI analyze them using vision models.
+Additionally, it includes dynamic placeholder messages that appear when the chat is empty, providing engaging prompts to users.

 ## Changes Made